MahdiMashrur/Awesome-Application-Security-Checklist/README.md

 ##### PEOPLE
-- [ ] Set up an email (e.g. security@coolcorp.io) and a page for security researchers to report vulnerabilities.
+- [ ] Set up an email (e.g. security@xyzcompany.io) and a page for security researchers to report vulnerabilities.
 - [ ] Depending on what you are making, limit access to your user databases.
 - [ ] Be polite to bug reporters.
 - [ ] Have your code review done by a fellow developer from a secure coding perspective.
 (More eyes)
 - [ ] In case of a hack or data breach, check previous logs for data access, ask people to change passwords.
 You might require an audit by external agencies depending on where you are incorporated.
-- [ ] Set up [Netflix's Scumblr](https://github.com/Netflix/Scumblr) to hear about talks about your organization on social platforms and Google search.

 ##### Infrastructure
 - [ ]  Ensure you can do upgrades without downtime.
 Ensure you can quickly update software in a fully automated manner.